Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Quantum List Decoding

-Are the generalized Reed-Solomon codes {\em efficiently} quantum list decodable?
-A direct and simple approach toward their quantum list decoding is an application of the polynomial reconstruction algorithm of Guruswami and Sudan \cite{GS99}.
-When codeword presence in a quantumly corrupted codeword is relatively high, we can show in Section \ref{sec:Reed-Solomon} how to construct a quantum list decoding algorithm for the generalized Reed-Solomon codes.
-As the presence becomes lower, however, it seems harder to solve efficiently the quantum list decoding problem for the generalized Reed-Solomon codes, because its efficient list decoding leads to the unexpected consequence that every $\np$-problem can be efficiently solved on a quantum computer with high success probability.
-There is also a direct connection between quantum list decodability of the generalized Reed-Solomon codes and quantum solvability of two classical problems: the {\em noisy polynomial interpolation problem} (NPIP) \cite{NP99} and the {\em bounded distance vector problem} (BDVP).
+Our next step is to show in Lemma \ref{Reed-Solomon} that the generalized Reed-Solomon codes are indeed efficiently quantum list decodable, by partially applying a {\em polynomial reconstruction algorithm} of Guruswami and Sudan \cite{GS99}, as far as a target codeword has relatively high presence in a given quantumly corrupted codeword.
+Unfortunately, the use of such a classical algorithm makes the query complexity of our quantum list decoder quite high.
+On the contrary, as the presence becomes lower, it seems to become harder to solve efficiently the quantum list-decoding problem.
+For instance, when the presence is arbitrary close to a reciprocal of the code alphabet size, we can convert an efficient quantum list-decoding algorithm to an efficient quantum algorithm that even solves a certain $\np$-complete problem.
+This immediately leads to an unlikely consequence that every $\np$-problem can be solved efficiently on a quantum computer with high success probability.
+In a similar vein, we will present a direct connection between quantum list decodability of the generalized Reed-Solomon codes and the quantum solvability of two classical problems: the {\em noisy polynomial interpolation problem} (NPIP) of Naor and Pinkas \cite{NP99} and the {\em bounded distance vector problem} (BDVP), both of which will be defined in Sections \ref{sec:NPIP}--\ref{sec:BDVP}.
+To be more precise, we will show that (1) if the generalized Reed-Solomon codes are quantumly list decodable, then the NPIP is quantumly solvable and (2) if the BDVP is quantumly solvable, then the generalized Reed-Solomon codes are quantumly list decodable.

-To a certain type of application, our quantum list decoding algorithm for the aforementioned concatenated code is still applicable.
-Our example is the {\em QCMA search problem}, in which we want to find a classical witness of polynomial size that forces a given polynomial-time quantum algorithm to accept with high probability.
-We show in Section \ref{sec:search-problem} that solving this search problem on average implies solving it in worst case.
+Our quantum list-decoding algorithm for the aforementioned concatenated code finds an immediate application to certain types of problems.
+Our example in this paper is an {\em NBQP-search problem}, in which, given a polynomial-time quantum algorithm and an input instance, we want to find a classical witness of polynomial size that forces the algorithm to accept the input with high probability.
+We will show in Section \ref{sec:search-problem} that solving this search problem on average implies solving it in worst case.
+This can be compared to a classical case of an $\np$-search problem of Kumar and Sivakumar \cite{KS99}.